Applying for Financial Aid

 - Completed the Free Application for Federal Student Aid (FAFSA)

-- If requested, completed Institutional Verification Form IVF and submitted other requested documents
+- If requested by our office, completed Institutional Verification Form IVF and submitted other requested documents

 - Making satisfactory academic progress toward your degree